harrypatton/algorithms/priorityqueue/min-heap.md

             int smallest = i;
             int left = 2 * (i + 1) - 1;
             int right = 2 * (i + 1);

-            if (left < data.Count && (data[left].CompareTo(data[i]) < 0)) {
+            // THIS PART IS WRONG: from wiki: Swap with its smaller child in a min-heap and its larger child in a max-heap. if (left < data.Count && (data[left].CompareTo(data[i]) < 0)) {
                 smallest = left;
             } else if (right < data.Count && (data[right].CompareTo(data[i]) < 0)) {